se-edu/collate/docs/Developer-Guide.md

 void | `setFeedback(String feedbackText)`: Set the text of the feedback label

 ## SummaryController Class
-The `SummaryController` controls the default view after entering the `collate` command.
+The `SummaryController` controls the default display after entering the `collate` command.
 It shows a table with three columns: author's name, lines of code and proportion of code written by the author.

 This class loads `Summary.fxml` which is a type of `StackPane` (also a type of `Pane`) and contains a `TableView`.
+The `TableView` is simply a table and rows can be added to it.

 > The use of `StackPane` ensures the `TableView` has a maximum height and width i.e fills the space given by its parent container.